jessepav/lacygoill-wiki-backup/floating_point/representation.md

 ##
 # Floating-point numbers
-## How is a number stored in the fixed-point format?
+## How is a number stored in a fixed-point system?

 Its computer word(s) is/are divided into three fields: